I love making stuff for weddings using my Cricut. I made this set of favors boxes than can be used for other parties as well.

 I really love flowers and lace and other super feminine design projects and it just all suits weddings so well.
 I figured I’d help all my DIY brides out there a little bit in the process.

-In any case, this is a continuation on my rustic illustrations series of Cricut wedding designs.
-I made 3 designs that are all included for Free in my Resource library.
+In any case, this is a continuation of my rustic illustrations series of Cricut wedding designs.
+I made 3 designs that are all included for Free in my Resource Library.